 Bankruptcy can be a scary proposition, even though it promises to eliminate all debt.
 Before you consider filing for bankruptcy Ontario, it’s important to carefully assess your situation first.

-Usually, consumers who consider filing for bankruptcy often have the following traits:
+Usually, consumers in Ontario who consider filing for bankruptcy often have the following traits:

 - They’re being bombarded with collections calls

 - They’re only able to make minimum payments on their credit cards

 - They don’t have enough money to pay for daily necessities

 - They’re unable to sleep at night as a result of all the debt they carry

 - They don’t even know how much they owe